BSc (Hons) Nursing (Adult)

 Teaching, learning and assessment

 Modern healthcare professionals require a range of skills and values and our practice partners and tutors will help you to gain experience of a range of clinical scenarios designed to develop your skills in a safe and supportive environment.

-Your studies will be split with 50% dedicated to theory and 50% committed to practice placements at our partner the Wrightington, Wigan and Leigh NHS Foundation Trust (for instance, The Royal Albert Edward Infirmary in Wigan, Wrightington Hospital, Leigh Infirmary or at outpatient’s services in the Trust’s catchment area – please note, considerable travelling may be required).
-As you progress through the course, we’ll guide and encourage you to draw on your practice placement experience while studying theory, and apply the theory you’ve learned to your practice while on placement, so that you can understand how the two complement each other.
+Your studies will be split with 50% dedicated to theory and 50% committed to practice learning experience at our partner the Wrightington, Wigan and Leigh NHS Foundation Trust (for instance, The Royal Albert Edward Infirmary in Wigan, Wrightington Hospital, Leigh Infirmary or at outpatient’s services in the trust’s catchment area – please note, considerable travelling may be required).
+As you progress through the course, we’ll guide and encourage you to draw on your practice learning experience while studying theory, and apply the theory you’ve learned to your practice, so that you can understand how the two complement each other.

 The course explores the concepts of health and ill health within the adult population, and the key sciences in nursing, including the biosciences, psychology and sociology.
 Topics such as assessment, care planning, law, ethics and the importance of communication with service users and healthcare colleagues are covered.
 You’ll have the opportunity to learn about the importance of research and how its application in healthcare can transform the lives of patients and their carers, along with how to access and assess the latest research, and how to incorporate your findings into care plans and intervention strategies.